 No products in the cart.

-CBD (Cannabidiol) oil is rapidly gaining popularity for its many healing benefits for pain, anxiety, inflammation, seizures, mood, sleep, acne, and much more.
+CBD (Cannabidiol) oil is rapidly gaining popularity for its many healing benefits for pain, anxiety, inflammation, mood, sleep, and much more.
 But if you’ve just recently tried CBD oil for the first time, you might be wondering why you don’t feel the effects, so here are a few tips for troubleshooting.

 It helps to first have a basic understanding of what CBD is and how it works in the body.
 CBD is a compound from the hemp plant, but unlike marijuana, you can’t get high from CBD.
 CBD works in conjunction with your body’s Endocannabinoid System (ECS), which is a complex kind of cell communication system that works tirelessly to maintain a state of equilibrium inside the body.
 The cannabinoids found in CBD oil help the ECS function properly when there is a breakdown in the system.
-Many people have found CBD oil to be an effective, natural remedy for a wide range of issues from arthritis to hormonal balance and much more.
+Many people have found CBD oil to be an effective, natural remedy for a wide range of issues such as hormonal balance and much more.

 Since the recent deregulation of industrial hemp at the end of 2018, the FDA has been working to learn more about CBD oil in the hopes of creating standardization across the industry.
 But at this time, there are no dosing regulations, no standardized testing or packaging, and no specific guidelines regarding how companies can market their CBD products.
 For now, it’s up to the individual to determine their own optimal level of dosing and frequency.
 Luckily, scientific studies have been conducted that have found CBD oil to be safe for general use, even in high doses.

 Here at NuLeaf Naturals, we recommend starting with a smaller dose and then working your way up from there, as needed.
 Therefore, you should expect to give CBD oil a try for at least two to three weeks before deciding whether or not it’s a fit for you.
 Individual results may vary.
-For example, some individuals experience rapid and lasting benefit within a relatively short time (twenty minutes or so) after taking their first small dose.
+For example, some individuals experience rapid and lasting benefits within a relatively short time (twenty minutes or so) after taking their first small dose.
 Others find they need to wait longer or take more in order to receive enough benefit.
-How much to take depends on a few factors, including: your size or weight, the reason you’re taking CBD oil (e.g., intensity of pain level), and your individual sensitivity level, a factor which is best determined by monitoring how you feel after taking CBD.
+How much to take depends on a few factors, including your size or weight, the reason you’re taking CBD oil (e.g., the intensity of pain level), and your individual sensitivity level, a factor which is best determined by monitoring how you feel after taking CBD.

 Here are some points to consider when you’re first trying out CBD: